 Slide 4: Soil collection on Rongelap Island, Rongelap Atoll

 Slide 5: Ocean sediment collection in Utirik Island, Utirik Atoll

 Slide 6: K1 Project team on the sunken USS Saratoga

 The K1 Project is planning another trip to the Marshall Islands in the summer of 2018.
-This time the team will focus on ocean coring, to expand our current measurements of radiation of the ocean sediment.
-In 2018, we are planning to focus on ocean coring and to measure radiation contamination of the ocean sediment.
+We are planning to focus on ocean coring and measurements of radiation contamination in the ocean sediment.